Mount Hypipamee Crater

 The national park was established in 1908 under the sponsorship of a Mr. Ringrose of Herberton.
-There was a debate at the “crater trust” meetings during the 1930s as to what to call “the crater”, the "Herberton Crater" was one suggestion but it was decided to call it the traditional Dyrbal name, Mount Hypipamee.
+There was a debate at the "crater trust" meetings during the 1930s as to what to call it; the "Herberton Crater" was one suggestion but it was decided to call it by the traditional Dyrbal name, Mount Hypipamee.
 A request was written to Ernest Gribble of Palm Island to find the origin of the name.
 The name Hypipamee is a corruption of the Aboriginal word, nabbanabbamee, which is connected with a legend of two young men who cut down a sacred candlenut tree, only to be swallowed up by a large hole in the earth, the crater.

 The water surface is covered with duck weed.
 Dinner Falls at the head of the upper Barron River gorge is also part of this park.

-It was once thought that "The Crater", Lake Eacham and Lake Barrine were all connected underground with water tunnels, but this is incorrect.
-Local legend once said that an aboriginal woman once fell over the side into the crater and later surfaced in Lake Eacham.
+It was once thought that the crater, Lake Eacham and Lake Barrine were all connected underground with water tunnels, but this is incorrect.
+Local legend once said that an Aboriginal woman once fell over the side into the crater and later surfaced in Lake Eacham.